 Starting Out The Season

 Truly, when people say at the draft they are going to stream they shouldn’t be aiming for that.
-Instead, you should look to target a player that could blow up and become your every week starter.
-Examples of this for just the past two years are Lamar Jackson and Patrick Mahomes.
+Instead, you should look to target a player that could blow up and become your every-week starter.
+Examples of this for the past few seasons are Josh Allen, Lamar Jackson, and Patrick Mahomes.
 That is really what you are hoping for.
 Find that player that can break out and you can have in your lineup all season.
 However, you aren’t always going to pick up that player that is going to pan out.

 Is Streaming Effective?

 In a word- yes.
 Last season, how many different QBs do you think finished in the top 12?
 Well, I can tell you there were 41!
 The season before?
 39. That’s more than the number of teams in the league!
 So yes, there are plenty of opportunities to have a good performance from someone you pick up late.
 So in targeting a streamer what are the things to look for?

 Target Bad Defenses

 This is obvious.
 You want your new starting player to have a matchup that should mean he has the best chance of scoring points.
 You are looking for poor secondary matchups against wide receivers.
 If the team has a stout running defense even better, as a competent OC will throw the ball instead of rushing it.

 QBs At Home